holocircuit/rpisec-mbe-solutions-public/bombs/rpisec_bomb.md

 # RPISEC bomb
 The binary displays a bomb, with 4 coloured wires.
 It asks you to choose a wire, and depending on what you use spawns a different function.

 The aim is to "break" all of the wires.
 In the binary, these are variables called `wire_yellow`, etc for each colour.
 These start off set to *1* - we want to set them to *0*.
+There's some logic at the start which I don't really understand.
+It spins off another thread, which periodically checks the wires.
+If any of them are *greater* than 1, it explodes.

+I had some issues trying to run this in gdb, where it would crash immediately if I set any breakpoints.
+To get round this, I just stopped the other thread from starting (break at `0x0804950a` and jump over the call to `pthread_create`).

 ## Yellow
 Can inspect this function in r2 by running `VV @ sym.yellow`.